CfMP urges Infrastructure Australia ‘lift gaze’ beyond Frankston

 Mr Billson said CfMP hoped this national priority identification would prompt a ‘serious, sober and sensible rethink’ about future plans for Western Port as a significant freight hub

-CFMP CEO Josh Sinclair joined Brendon Telfer on RPPFM Peninsula Talks to discuss the upcoming Federal Election on 3 May and its implications for Dunkley and Flinders.
+Committee CEO Josh Sinclair joined Brendon Telfer on RPPFM Peninsula Talks to discuss the critical need for a redevelopment of Rosebud Hospital.
 Read More…